oliver-krauss/githubreviews-testrepo/README.md

 - **Page 1**: [docs/page1.html](docs/page1.html) - Sample Documentation
 - **Page 2**: [docs/page2.html](docs/page2.html) - Example Content

+## FHIR Implementation Guide

+This repository also contains a minimal FHIR Implementation Guide located in the [`fhir-ig/`](fhir-ig/) folder.
+The IG includes:
+- FSH profile definitions for AuditEvent
+- Markdown documentation pages
+- GitHub Actions workflow for building and deploying to the `pages` branch

+The IG is built using SUSHI and the FHIR IG Publisher, and deployed to GitHub Pages on the `pages` branch when changes are pushed to `main`.

 ## Purpose

 This repository contains multiple pages with different types of content to help validate the review functionality: